113ll3/Ibmclouddocscli/idt/commands.md

 View the details of a toolchain.
 If no toolchain name is provided, you can select one from a list.

 Uses the targeted resource group in the `IBMCLOUD API Key`.
 For more information, see [Set or View the target Account, Region or Resource Group](/docs/cli/reference/ibmcloud?topic=cli-ibmcloud_cli#ibmcloud_target).
-Some Cloud Foundry-based toolchains might not be compatible with this command.

 ```bash
 ibmcloud dev toolchain-get [toolchainName] [--output JSON]
 ```